SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 | Azure Cosmos DB bindings for Azure Functions   |  <https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb> |

-### Task 3: Create a new Function
+### Task 1: Create a new Function

-1. Open the resource once provisioning has completed.
+1. Open the Azure Function App resource that we created earlier.

 2. Select **Functions** on the left-hand menu, then select **+ New function**.